noFrontendSolutions/fullstack-auth-and-db-app/README.md

 I've used **Next.js** to build the application.
 For the authentication part, I've used **auth0**, which works excellent in combination with **Next**.
 The user data is handled with MongoDB Atlas.
 For the styles I've used **Tailwind CSS**, like always.

-So that you not get greeted by an empty page, I'm temporarly using the app to promote my guthub projects.
+I'm temporarly using the app to promote my github projects in order to make it a bit more appealing to the eyes.
 Here is a link:

 https://fullstack-auth-and-db-app-nofrontendsolutions.vercel.app